 The rest of the world started caring about Korean culture much more at the start of this millennium so most of the cultural resources for learning Korean are very new and easily accessible.
 There are many great online resources for studying Korean, and often teachers will give modern examples or use recent video clips when explaining difficult concepts.
 When studying the Korean language, the last thing you will be doing is looking through a dusty old textbook.
 Korean resources are current and relevant, making the learning process that much more fun!
 Along with modern cultural resources, you’ll also have the opportunity to learn by speaking Korean to native speakers as soon as you’re even a little bit conversationally fluent.

-How to Get Korean Speaking Practice
+Learn Korean: How to Get Korean Speaking Practice

 Most Koreans are very proud of their country and language, and would love it if more people could speak Korean.
 As a result, there are plenty of people who are willing to teach you Korean.
 Especially in Seoul, it is quite easy to find free Korean classes.